nickmmark/color-blind-simulator/README.md

 ![Plot of wavelength of light versus responsivity of human cone and rod cells](https://github.com/nickmmark/color-blind-simulator/blob/main/Figures/Cone_wavelengths_and_perception.jpg)

 Absence of one or more of these cones alters our perception of color and causes color vision deficiency (CVD).

+Color vision deficiency (CVD) is a common but under-recognized condition that results in decreased ability to discern colors.
+It is usually hereditary (though there are acquired forms) caused by a genetic defect in the opsin gene.
+There are several types of CVD depending on which color sensing opsin is missing, though all are on the X-chromosome, and are therefore more common in males.

+CVD is quite common; ***up to*** 1 in 12 males (8%) and 1 in 200 females (0.5%) have CVD.
+The prevalence of CVD has significant implications for graphic and UX design, as a significant fraction of your audience may not perceive color as you do.

+#### Inspiration
+I was talking to my 7 yo about how different people percieve the world differently, and we started talking about color blindness.
+He understood conceptually, but asked me what it was like to experience the world with color blindness.
+I said I didn't really know, but thought we could find out together by making a simple iOS app.
+It turns out in addition to the pedagogical value this app is also useful to double check design choices, and make sure infographics or apps are CVD accessible.

 ### Implementation